menu

 Setting & Lifestyle

-Holt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Holt doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of Holt are slightly better educated than the national average of 21.84% for all cities and towns, with 22.73% of adults in Holt having a bachelor's degree or advanced degree.
+The education level of Holt citizens is a little higher than the average for US cities and towns: 22.73% of adults in Holt have at least a bachelor's degree.

 The people who call Holt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holt residents report their race to be White, followed by Native American.
 Important ancestries of people in Holt include Irish, German, English, European, and Italian.